Property NSW privacy statement

 How do we use the information collected?

-The information automatically collected during each visit is aggregated with similar logged information and published in reports in order for PAG, DFSI to identify patterns of usage of the site.
+The information automatically collected during each visit is aggregated with similar logged information and published in reports in order for Property NSW, and the Department to identify patterns of usage of the site.
 This will assist us in improving the site and the services offered on it.

 We may use your personal information for the purpose for which it was collected, for other directly-related purposes (for example, supporting state economic and social development and the efficient planning and provision of property services to the NSW Government), or other purposes required by law, unless you otherwise consent.

-- unauthorised attempts to access files which are not published in PAG, DFSI pages;
+- unauthorised attempts to access files which are not published in Property NSW, or the Department pages;

 - unauthorised tampering or interference with files published on the site;